epfml/getting-started/docs/faq.md

 <details>
 <summary><i> I keep getting torch cuda out of memory errors, is there a way to ensure I have enough GPU memory available to be allocated? </i> </summary>
 If you request one GPU, you also receive the full GPU and its RAM.
 This means that getting an OOM error means you are saturating the GPU's memory, e.g. 40GB for the A100s on the IT cluster.

+You can try and debug your code to see where the memory is being used up.
+Some tools like nvidia-smi or nvtop might help you with that.
 If debugging does not solve your issue, you can try switching to RCP where there are 80GB RAM GPUs.
 </details>